zghanniaiman/Week13/README.md

 - MEtricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat monitors what you specify, collects log events and forwards them to Elasticsearch or Logstash
-Filebeat collects the changes that were done and metricbeats collects metrics and statictics.
+- Metricbeats collects metrics and statictics from the operating system and services running

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: